rjbassig/dsc-recipe-rating-analysis/README.md

 ## Framing a Prediction Problem

-I will build a **regression model** to predict the `average_rating` of a recipe.
-I chose `average_rating` as my response variable because it directly connects to my original question of which recipe characteristics are associated with higher ratings.
+A **regression model** will be developed to predict the value of `average_rating`.
+The response variable was selected based on the relationship of the original question to find recipe features which are related to higher average ratings.

-I will evaluate my model using **Root Mean Squared Error (RMSE)**.
-RMSE measures the size of the errors between the predicted and actual ratings while giving greater weight to larger prediction errors.
-A lower RMSE indicates better predictive performance.
-I chose RMSE instead of a metric such as MAE because RMSE penalizes larger prediction errors more heavily, which is useful for identifying predictions that are especially far from a recipe's actual rating.
+For the assessment of the performance of my model, I will use the measure of **Root Mean Squared Error (RMSE)**.
+It gives a measure of the magnitude of the errors and the error values receive more weight when their magnitude is larger.
+A lower RMSE value means better predictive performance.
+Instead of MAE measure, I decided to use RMSE because it puts more emphasis on large prediction errors which is helpful to find such predictions.

-The features used to make predictions will only include information that would be known before a user rates a recipe.
-These include characteristics such as preparation time, number of steps, number of ingredients, and nutritional information.
-This prevents the model from using information that would only become available after the rating is given.
+For predictions, the features will be limited by the variables that would have been known before the user rated the recipe.
+It includes features like preparation time, number of steps, number of ingredients, nutrition.

 ## Baseline Model